udacity/create-your-own-adventure/english/stargazing/stargazing.md

 "They are scared because they know they'll never see us together again".

 He gave her a quick peck on her lips and took her hand to hold it like he never did before.

-They closed their eyes and a couple of minutes later everything vanished into the bright sunlight coming through a window.
+They closed their eyes and a couple of minutes later everything vanished suddenly.

 Finally, he woke up from his [dream](../dream/dream.md)